If you want to nail your social media visual content to engage your audience, you need to do more than post an image or two.

-Consider the following factors to help you create content that brings out emotions from your viewers.
+Consider the following factors to help you create content that brings out emotions in your viewers.

 - Share relatable posts.
-Create visual content such as memes and GIFs that your social media audiences can relate to and ties back to your brand, products, or services.
+Create visual content such as memes and GIFs that your social media audiences can relate to and tie back to your brand, products, or services.

 SEOptimer nails this approach with its Instagram memes.

 - Appeal to your potential customer’s desire.
 Create visual content that speaks, “I need this NOW,” to your viewers.

 For instance, entice audiences to buy your products by sharing close-up shots of your delectable-looking cupcakes on a plate.